Peter Klopfer

-Peter Hubert Klopfer (born August 9, 1930) is a German-born American zoologist, civil rights advocate and educator.
-He is Professor Emeritus of Biology at Duke University, where in 1966 he co-founded, with John Buettner-Janusch, the Duke Lemur Center (formerly Duke Primate Center).
+Peter Hubert Klopfer (August 9, 1930 – June 5, 2026) was a German-born American zoologist, civil rights advocate and educator.
+He was Professor Emeritus of Biology at Duke University, where in 1966 he co-founded, with John Buettner-Janusch, the Duke Lemur Center (formerly Duke Primate Center).
 This facility houses the largest living collection of endangered primates in the world.

-Peter Klopfer is an Elected Fellow of the American Association for the Advancement of Science (1963) and the Animal Behavior Society (1968).
+Klopfer was an Elected Fellow of the American Association for the Advancement of Science (1963) and the Animal Behavior Society (1968).
 In 1979–80 he received the Humboldt Research Award for his achievements in the field of Sensory and Behavioral Biology.